 Community based football clubs play a key role in the development of football in Australia.

-To raise the overall standard of club administration and operations at all levels of the game, Football Federation Australia has established the National Club Development Program (NCDP) providing a clear model to develop and maintain a successful football club.
+To raise the overall standard of club administration and operations at all levels of the game, Football Australia has established the National Club Development Program (NCDP) providing a clear model to develop and maintain a successful football club.

 The NCDP is an enhanced version of the previous National Club Accreditation Scheme (NCAS) that was introduced in 2012.